kalmarek/KnuthBendix.jl/docs/src/knuthbendix2.md

-    2. the fact that `find_critical_pairs!` and `deriverules!` **assume and maintain the reducedness** of the rewriting system makes their complexity quadratic with the size of the rewriting system and therefore not suitable for larger a hefty price for the larger.
+    2. the fact that `find_critical_pairs!` and `deriverules!` **assume and maintain the reducedness** of the rewriting system makes their complexity quadratic with the size of the rewriting system and therefore become the bottleneck for larger rewriting systems.

     To address both problems we will use the theory of Automata and regular languages in [`KBIndex`](@ref).

-By default the algorithm terminates early after `500` of __active__ rewriting rules have been found.
-To control this behaviour pass explicit [`Settings`](@ref) to `knuthbendix` call as the last argument.

 ----